-- The MCO will issue a prior authorization to the PCS agency.
-A PCS authorization cannot extend beyond the LOC period and must be provided to the PCS agency prior to the prior authorization effective date and may not be applied retroactively. - A PCS consumer who disagrees with the authorized number of hours may utilize the MCO grievance and appeal process when enrolled in managed care.
-The consumer must exhaust the appeals process with the MCO before a fair hearing can be requested pursuant to 8.352.2 NMAC, Recipient Hearings.
-Upon notification of the resolution of the appeal or grievance, a member may request a fair hearing with the State.
-The MCO may schedule a pre-hearing conference with the consumer to explain how the PCS regulations were applied to the authorized service time, and attempt to resolve issues prior to the fair hearing. - Continuation of benefits: A member may continue PCS benefits while an MCO grievance and appeal or State fair hearing decision is pending, pursuant to 8.352.2 NMAC, Recipient Hearings, if the member requests continuation of benefits within 10 calendar days of the date of the Notice of Action. - The member shall be responsible for repayment of the cost of the services furnished while the MCO grievance and appeal process or the State's fair hearing process was pending, to the extent the services were furnished solely because of this requirement to provide continuation of benefits during the MCO grievance and appeal or state fair hearing process.
-The MCO may recover these costs from the member, not the provider. - IPOC: An IPoC is developed, and PCS are identified, with the appropriate assessment (CNA) for allocating PCS.
+- - or State fair hearing decision is pending, pursuant to 8.352.2 NMAC, Recipient Hearings, if the member Member requests continuation of benefits within 10 calendar days of the date of the Notice of Action. - The memberMember shall be responsible for repayment of the cost of the services furnished while the MCO grievance and appeal process or the State's fair hearing process was pending, to the extent the services were furnished solely because of this requirement to provide continuation of benefits during the MCO grievance and appeal or state fair hearing process.
+The MCO may recover these costs from the memberMember, not the provider. - IPOC: An IPoC is developed, and PCS are identified, with the appropriate assessment (CNA) for allocating PCS.
 The PCS agency develops an IPoC using an MCO authorization.

 The PCS agency, with the consumer's consent, may use the authorized allocation of hours in an individualized schedule.
 The individualized schedule of services allows the consumer and PCS agency flexibility while maintaining a focus on the consumer's health and safety.
 The IPoC will clearly document the consumer's consent to the schedule.
-The PCS agency and consumer will develop the schedule for the number of days-per-week and hours-per-day to complete the needed ADL and IADL assistance.
+The PCS agency and consumer will develop the schedule for the number of days_per_week and hours_per_day to complete the needed ADL and IADL assistance.
 The PCS agency shall establish the appropriate monitoring protocols to ensure this flexible schedule does not adversely affect the consumer's health and safety.